kinopio-club/kinopio-help/posts/who-makes-kinopio.md

 I went to school for biology, then I was a construction worker, then an urban planner.
 Now I'm a designer and engineer.

-Before Kinopio, I was the co-creator of Glitch.com.
-Where I designed and built its original user interfaces.
+Before Kinopio, I was the co-creator of Glitch.com, where I designed and built its original user interfaces.

 You can read my blog at [pketh.org](http://pketh.org), or follow me on Twitter [@pketh](http://twitter.com/pketh)